Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Introduction

 Key to their value proposition is that today's digital NMC systems are generically programmable---aside from some constraints of fan-in/fan-out, these systems can implement arbitrary computational graphs.
 Conceptually, this compatibility includes any algorithm that can be formulated as a threshold gate (TG) circuit, artificial neural network (ANNs), or any other more complex ensemble of neurons.
 As the ability to implement TGs confers Turing completeness \cite{hopcroft1969formal}, and ANNs confer universal function approximation \cite{hornik1989multilayer}, we can deduce that NMC is both universal in terms of algorithm compatibility and its ability to approximate functions.

 Given this universality, the relevant question of NMC is not ``\textit{can} neuromorphic solve this task?'', but rather ``\textit{should} NMC be used to solve this task?''.
 While NMC is by definition general purpose in potential, based on the `No Free Lunch' theorem as applied to computer architectures, it should be expected that it will be better at some tasks compared to others \cite{wolpert1997no}.
-The value proposition of NMC is increasingly important given the increased use of other specialized architectures, such as general-purpose graphics processing units (`GP-GPUs', or simply `GPUs').
+The value proposition of NMC is increasingly important given the increased use of other specialized architectures, such as general-purpose graphics processing units (GPUs).

-This value proposition has been further complicated by the fact that the NMC field itself spans a number of different timescales and levels of technology readiness \cite{christensen20222022, markovic2020physics, aimone2021roadmap}.
+This value proposition has been further complicated by the fact that the NMC field itself spans a number of different timescales and levels of technology readiness \cite{christensen20222022,indiveri2011neuromorphic, markovic2020physics, aimone2021roadmap, mead2002neuromorphic}.
 Unlike conventional architectures that are commercial today and emerging technologies such as quantum computing that will likely remain research platforms for the foreseeable future, neuromorphic research includes technologies that are near-ready for widespread adoption now as well as exploration of novel approaches that are many years out.

-While there has been some increased attention to theoretical models for physical computing \cite{jaeger2023toward}, there have been only a few efforts looking at the theoretical implications of scalable NMC platforms \cite{kwisthout2020computational, aimone2021provable, aimone2023brain}.
-Despite the lack of a formal theoretical model, there has been considerable progress in recent years in identifying classes of problems that are well suited for addressing with neuromorphic algorithms.
-The goal of this analysis is to take a step back and look at how NMC architectures differ from Von Neumann architectures and systematically explore what classes of algorithms are well suited for neuromorphic computing.
+As hybrid analog--digital NMC systems become increasingly available \cite{dalgaty2024mosaic, richter2024dynap, moradi2017scalable, pehle2022brainscales, wan2022compute, bhattacharyya2023towards}, it is crucial that there exist a mechanism by which different design considerations (e.g., which components should analog devices preferentially target?) can be assessed.

 This paper describes how NMC can be viewed as a class of specialized general-purpose architectures that is complementary to GPUs and other types of linear algebra accelerators that have become widespread in computing today.
 Figure \ref{fig:NMC_GPU} illustrates the notional hypothesis of this analysis: like GPUs, there exist several classes of computations that NMC excels at relative to conventional processors, and moreover that this is a distinct set of applications than what modern accelerators have targeted.
 Through the next few sections, we will discuss how NMC architecture differ from the conventional Von Neumann approach and we will show how these differences have direct impact on what types of computations NMC excels at relative to more conventional architectural approaches.